josp70/user-auth-jsonrpc/doc/api/03-confirm-register.md

 }
 ```

-* 404: if the user account does not exists or it is already activated
+* 404: if the user account does not exist or it is already activated
 ```json
 {
   "email": "user-test@gmail.com",